hellmarbecker/blog/_posts/2021-09-25-multivalue-dimensions-in-apache-druid-part-3.markdown

 Instead, let's look at the _multi-value functions_, those are the ones starting with `MV_`.

 Specifically, `MV_TO_STRING` concatenates all the values in a multi-value column using a configurable delimiter.
 So,

-- `MV_TO_STRING(orders, ',')` returns the (alphabetically) ordered list of all items that each customer ordered, including double orders. <mark>This enables me to compare or aggregate customers that had the exact same menu basket including repeated items.</mark>
+- `MV_TO_STRING(orders_sorted, ',')` returns the (alphabetically) ordered list of all items that each customer ordered, including double orders. <mark>This enables me to compare or aggregate customers that had the exact same menu basket including repeated items.</mark>
 - `MV_TO_STRING(orders_set, ',')` returns the menu basket for each customer, not counting items. <mark>With this I can do cross selling analytics.</mark>
-- `MV_TO_STRING(orders_unsorted, ',')` lets me compare the customer journey of each customer in original order (by time). <mark>This unlocks timeline and customer journey analytics.</mark>
+- `MV_TO_STRING(orders, ',')` lets me compare the customer journey of each customer in original order (by time). <mark>This unlocks timeline and customer journey analytics.</mark>

 Here we go: